 Chores for Donations

 Brainstorm how to raise money during a typical day.
 Ask your parents if you could do more chores around the house.
 Help cook dinner, walk the dog, take out the trash, or make your own school lunch.

 With your school’s permission, host a bake sale and ask your team members to provide the baked goods!
 Organize a uniform dress-down day by asking students to pay a small fee to not wear their uniform.
 Then, put all proceeds toward your fundraising goal.

 Throw a Competitive Event

-Have a Wii, Xbox, Bocce, or Can Jam challenge for prizes, and charge each entrant a participation fee.
+Have a Wii, Xbox, Bocce, or board game challenge for prizes, and charge each entrant a participation fee.
 This fee will count as a donation.
 Think up a fun and creative prize for the winners!